Monday, July 25, 2016

 Snapshots of Norway

 We had a very tasty home cooked breakfast, and then left for the Atlantic Ocean Road which was about 2 hours drive away from Andalsnes.
 The drive till there was along the sea and the typical Norwegian drive with magnificent views all along - green lush forests dotted with yellow and purple wild flowers, snow on the mountain peaks, streams and waterfalls on both sides of the road, wooden colourful huts dotting the plains, very few people, fjords every two minutes, crossing them in ferries (Solsnes ferry), bright blue skies and fresh air everywhere.
 We crossed many tunnels through the mountains also on the way.
 Every turn in the road felt like a picnic spot.
-To be honest, it felt so natural after a point but we stopped noticing it also:).
+To be honest, it felt so natural after a point that we stopped noticing it also:).
 But I miss it a lot now when I think back on those 4 days.

 Snapshots from Norway